Product Design • UX Strategy • B2B

 B2B Creative Showcase

-Elevating client relationships through creative services
+Elevating client relationships through a strategic creative services platform

-Duration: 3 months
+3 months

-My Role: UX/UI Design Lead & Brand Lead
+UX/UI Design & Brand Lead

-Problem
+The Problem

-Solution
+The Solution

-Revenue Expansion: Enable upselling opportunities
+Revenue Expansion: Enable upselling opportunities by showing the breadth of capabilities

 Project management